aroberge/reeborg-world-creation/chapter1.md

 ![](/assets/3x3_final.png)

 The world has been saved in your browser's local storage; unless you explicitly delete it, it should be available next time you visit the site.
 However, you cannot share this world yet.
-To do so, maximize the **Additional options** window by clicking on the bottom arrow next to the X at the right.
+To do so, maximize the **Additional options** window by clicking on the bottom arrow to the left of the X at the right.

 ![](/assets/down_arrow.png)

-Next, in the text field under the Edit World button, enter a file name \(I chose world\_1\); the ".json" extension will be automatically added reflecting the fact that a world is a simple javascript object stored in json format.
+Next, in the text field under the Edit World button, enter a file name \(I again chose world\_1\); the ".json" extension will be automatically added reflecting the fact that a world is a simple javascript object stored in json format.
 After entering the name, click on the **Save world to file** button.

 ![](/assets/save_world_to_file.png)

 Depending on your browser and your computer type \(Apple computers are acting very differently\), you may be given \(or not\) a choice of location to which you can save your file, or, if using Safari on an Apple computer, the content of the file might be displayed and you might have to explicitly save it using a standard Mac file dialog.
-I trust that you will be able to find the file that was saved.
+I trust that you will be able to both save the file and find where it was saved.

 _**That's it!**_  Using the World editor, you have created and saved a new world.
 You might want to test it by writing a program that will make Reeborg reach its final destination.